Last updated on March 8 2023

 - Photographs must have been taken within three years of the contest deadline.

-- All entrants must provide a list of their entries, including the respective category and title of entry, and include their name, address, and telephone number
+- All entrants must provide a list of their entries, including the respective category and title of entry, and include their name, address, and telephone number, as a separate e-mail with their name as subject line.

 - All entries into the photo contest are released by the entrant for future reproduction in The Breeze, the section website, and other publications and promotional material of the Calgary Section – including displays and slide shows.

-- Entries from previous Calgary Section photo contests are not eligible.
+- Non-winning entries from previous Calgary Section photo contests are eligible.

-- The judges may move entries to another category when appropriate.
+- The judges may move entries to another category when deemed appropriate.

 - Please remember that this is a FUN event and that all photos in category 8 (Mountaineers) will be shown at the show – we all like to see the people we know in the mountains!
 As well, all the pictures in category 11 (Humor) will be shown.